robertkowalski/magnolia-cli/README.md

 ```

-To get help for any of the subcommands, simply enter `mgnl help <subcommand>`.
-For instance, `mgnl help create-page` will output
+To get help for any of the subcommands, simply enter `mgnl <subcommand> -h`.

+E.g. `mgnl create-light-module -h` will output:

 ```
-Usage: mgnl create-page <templateName> [options]
+  Usage: mgnl-create-light-module <moduleName> [options]

-  Creates a page template in a light module.
+  Creates a light module.
+Light modules are created under a 'root' folder which is observed by Magnolia for changes.
+The path to such folder is the value of 'magnolia.resources.dir' property at <magnoliaWebapp>/WEB-INF/config/default/magnolia.properties.

   Options:

     -h, --help         output usage information
     -V, --version      output the version number
-    -p, --path <path>  The path to a light module.
-If no path is provided, then the current folder is assumed to be a light module and the page will be tentatively created there.
+    -p, --path <path>  The path to the light modules root folder.
+If no path is provided, then the current directory is assumed to be the light modules root folder and the module will be created here.
 ```

 ## Bash autocompletion ##
-The package also provides a basic autocompletion feature for Bash shells.
-To enable it, add this to your ```.profile ```
+The package provides a basic autocompletion feature for Bash shells.
+To enable it, add the followng line to your ```.profile ```:
 ```
 source /usr/local/lib/node_modules/@magnolia/cli/extra/mgnl-autocompletion.sh
 ```

-## Example ##
-TODO